Grishmbasnet515/pqcloudnotes-zero-trust-lab/README.md

 3. `npm start`

 Android:
-1. Open project in Android Studio.
+1. Open the project in Android Studio.
 2. Use flavor `insecureDebug` or `secureRelease`.
-3. Emulator access: use `http://10.0.2.2:4000` for API base URL.
+3. Emulator access: uses `http://10.0.2.2:4000` for API base URL.

 Scripts:
 - `scripts/reset_demo.sh` resets JSON DB to demo users and notes.